BTNeandertha1/BTDiablo/README.md

    - 10% Faster Hit Recovery (was 8%)
 - OTHER
 - Rebalanced Rifts drops and monster HP
+   - Dolls, Souls, Wraiths, Storm Casters and Swarms have better drop rate in Rifts
+- First Revision of Dyes implemented

 ## Characters
 - Walking is the same as running